martync/django-modelformhistory/README.md

 Usage
 -----

-Inherit your modelForm with `HistoryModelFormMixin`
+Inherit your ModelForm with `HistoryModelFormMixin`

 ```python
 from modelformhistory.forms import HistoryModelFormMixin